 In my 25 short years that I have been present here on Planet Earth, I have learned some valuable lessons.
 I am still young and have a lot to learn but one simple lesson that has been sticking out to me lately is to always remember what is REALLY important.

-And what I mean by that is, if you had to dig down deep what is honestly and truly the most important things in your life?
+And what I mean by that is, if you had to dig down deep, what honestly and truly are the most important things in your life?

 I have a small whiteboard in my room that reads, “Don’t waste time, remember what is important.”

 It is pretty much wallpaper to me now but I wrote it in a sense that I would see it as I awoke in the morning being eager to jump out of bed to start working on my goals.

 When you ask yourself the question, “What are the most important things in my life?”
 What do you think of?

 Most of us would say, my family, my faith, my health, and my own happiness.

 But are we REALLY living this way?

 I can bet that your family is very important to you and spending quality time with them is meaningful.

 But how many times have you had to work late causing you to miss your kid’s or another family member’s sporting event?